kgao/D3/README.md

 Server listening on port 3333.

-(Mac user plz use ifconfig to find ur local ip to share with local network, i.e. http://10.176.200.118:3333/play )
+(Mac user plz use ifconfig to find ur local ip address to share in local network - http://{yourlocalhost}:3333/play )